rmorse/babel-plugin-jsx-template-vars/README.md

 ### Define which props will be template props

-All you have to do is use `templateProps` property to your components so we know which props need to be replaced with template strings.
+Add a `templateProps` property to your components so we know which props need to be replaced with template strings.

 ```jsx
 const Person = ( { name } ) => {